federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 - __Wrongly formatted date in street name__: e.g., _"Via 20 settembre"_ instead of _"Via XX Settembre"_.
 ### Postal codes
 - __Mistyped postcode__: either too short (_2013_ instead of _2013x_) or too long (_200149_ instead of _20149_);
-- __Postcode related to another province__: any code outside the _20010-20900_ range (related to the Milan metropolitan area and the Monza-Brianza province).
+- __Postcode related to another province__: any code outside the _20010-20900_ range (related to the Metropolitan City of Milan and the Province of Monza and Brianza).
 ### City names
 - __Titlecase preposition__: e.g., _"Cernusco Sul Naviglio"_ instead of _"Cernusco sul Naviglio"_;
 - __Province in city name__: e.g., _"Origgio (VA)"_ instead of _"Origgio"_;